esphome/esphome-devices/_devices/BlitzWolf-BW-SHP9/BlitzWolf-BW-SHP9.md

 ## How to flash

 1. Open

-There are 6 triangle screws to open the box
+There are 6 triangle screws to open the box.
   ![Product outside](./BlitzWolf-BW-SHP9-Power-strip-outside.jpg "Product outside")

 2. Unmount circuit from the box

 6 more screws (classic ones)
   ![Product Inside](./BlitzWolf-BW-SHP9-Power-strip-inside.jpg "Product Inside")

 3. Pins

 Pins are at the corner, near usb ports. **Vcc is not 3V**, it needs to be >4V.
 ![Product Inside Pins](./BlitzWolf-BW-SHP9-Power-strip-connector.jpg "Product Inside")

 ## GPIO Pinout